triplebob/emis-xml-convertor/README.md

 ## 📖 How to Use

 ### 1. Automatic Setup
-- The app automatically loads the official EMIS GUID to SNOMED lookup table
+- The app automatically loads the latest EMIS GUID to SNOMED lookup table
 - No manual uploads required - everything is ready to use
-- View lookup table status and preview in the sidebar
+- View lookup table status and preview key stats in the sidebar

 ### 2. Upload & Process XML
 - Upload your EMIS XML search definition file